 For the Shingo Institute, promoting operational excellence has been the governing preconception since 1988.
 This creates a status quo, or vested interest, to promote and defend, and thus requires acknowledging works that are unambiguously consistent with its mission.
 In addition, there exists an enduring sentiment throughout the Lean and allied communities that greatly favors success stories while minimizing or ignoring difficulties and failures, as well as their causes, which is the subject of The Triumph of Classical Management.
 So, the outcome of the experiment could be ironic; ironic in the sense that an organization dedicated to promoting progress might prefer to not recognize a study that exposes the truth, answers long-standing questions, and provides useful new ideas and new information.

-If you are interested, you can read the Shingo Institute’s feedback and final decision letter with my comments added (.pdf file, 5 pages).
+If you are interested, you can read the Shingo Institute’s feedback and final decision letter (dated 22 March 2019) with my comments added (.pdf file, 5 pages).

 “…honors and rewards [are] reserved, as all good practice requires, for the reputable as distinct from the intelligent.” – John Kenneth Galbraith